Glenn Guy's Digital Photography Workflow

-Nik Software is now owned by Google and the Nik Software Complete Collection puts a myriad of creative options within reach of photographers at all levels.
+Nik Software is now owned by DxO and the Nik Software Complete Collection puts a myriad of creative options within reach of photographers at all levels.

-Here's a link to access the now free Google Nik Software Complete Collection.
+Here's a link to access the Nik Software 2018 Collection.

 The final thing I do before publishing an image is to apply a preset to it which, while applying the appropriate Copyright designation, identifies it as being available for sharing according to limited non-commercial usage under a very specific Creative Commons license.